Catalina Figueroa

-Catalina Figueroa Fernández (born 28 January 2005) is a Chilean footballer who plays as a defender for Spanish club Fundación Albacete and the Chile women's national team.
+Catalina Figueroa Fernández (born 28 January 2005) is a Chilean footballer who plays as a defender for Universidad de Chile.

 Club career

 A product of the women's team of Universidad Católica, Figueroa officially joined the first team in the 2021 season.
 She and her teammate Millaray Cortés were the first players to sign a professional contract with the club on 1 February 2022.
 She became the team captain.

 On 23 July 2025, it was announced her signing with Fundación Albacete in the Primera Federación on a deal until 2026.

+Back to Chile, Figueroa joined Universidad de Chile in February 2026.

 International career

 In 2022, Figueroa represented Chile U17 in both the South American Championship and the FIFA World Cup, becoming the team captain.
 She also represented the under-20's in the South American Championship and friendlies against Costa Rica.

 At senior level, she received her first call-up in February 2022 for the friendly against Ecuador.
 The next year, she made her debut in a 0–4 loss against Argentina on 17 February 2023.
 She made a second appearance in a 0–4 loss against Brazil on 2 July of the same year.